Bath Cricket Club: Women

 A partnership started in 2001 with Somerset Wanderers Ladies Cricket Club, and this led to a merger which places the Club at the leading edge of female community cricket development.
 Many girls play in predominantly boys teams, and also in senior men's teams.
-There are three female senior sides (known as Bath Wanderers) and the Club provides the majority of female players for Somerset and several at international level.
+There are three female senior teams (known as Bath Wanderers) and the Club provides the majority of female players for Somerset and several at international level.